 The first step to clearing your acne for good is to understand that your gut is intimately linked to your skin.
 You cannot see inside your gut, but you can see the effect an unhealthy gut has on your skin in the form of acne and other skin rashes.

 While it is of course beneficial to wash your face, exfoliate your skin, and clean your pores.
 You also want to treat your acne from inside, with a healthy diet, probiotics, exercise, hydration, low-stress, and a healthy lifestyle.
+This ensures your body and skin are at their healthiest and also helps to prevent Candida and acne.

 Candida overgrowth acne is common, and Candida also can be extremely harmful to gut health, which causes inflammation and further skin issues.
 To heal your skin, focus on healing your gut.
 Try the gut reset protocol that was covered in this article and focus on eating a healthy diet, and following a healthy lifestyle.
 All of the skin care products in the world cannot cure an imbalance in the gut.
 Don’t neglect this important aspect of your health, especially if you wish to have clear skin.